ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 ![IMG](./nbi060301.gif)

 ### Datasets
-We will use the same datasets for this exercise as you used for your homework: a set of COB nucleotide and corresponding aa sequences (available in data subdirectory).
+We will use the same datasets for this exercise as you used for your homework: a set of nucleotide and corresponding aa sequences for prestin (available in lab3 subdirectory).

 > Copy these datasets to your lab3 directory and align them with mafft.
 > Use `--phylipout` option to save your alignments in PHYLIP format;